 1. Dewsall Court – Herefordshire

-Have a blessing or Humanist ceremony outside under their garden canopy and enjoy your wedding breakfast in their stunning barn conversion, tipis or conservatory (including a fire pit for late-night toasted marshmallows!)
+Have a ceremony outside under their garden canopy and enjoy your wedding breakfast in their stunning barn conversion, tipis or conservatory (including a fire pit for late-night toasted marshmallows!)

 Exclusive use for the whole weekend means you and your nearest and dearest can enjoy two nights in the blissful surroundings.
 You’ll also have the time to decorate the venue exactly as you want, meaning you can have a truly unique, personal day.